Antitank Guns

 Imperial War Museum.
 Via Wikipedia Commons

-The main British antitank gun deployed during the Pacific War was the 6-pounder Mark 2.
+By mid-1942 the 2-pounder began to be replaced in Europe and the Mediterranean with the 6-pounder Mark 2.
 This fired a 2.244" (57mm) caliber shot weighing 6.25 pounds (2.83 kilograms) at a velocity of 2675 feet per second (815 meters per second), giving a nominal kinetic energy of 940 kilojoules.
 It could penetrate 74mm of armor at 1000 yards when striking at a 30-degree angle.
-The original AP round was replaced by APC and APCBC by the time war broke out in the Pacific.
 An APCR round saw very brief service before the APDS round was introduced in early 1944.
 This round doubled the original penetration.

 American Antitank Guns